 Swimming, yoga and art museums are fantastic Portland activities…especially when you’re a baby!
+If you find yourself constantly searching for “toddler classes near me” then you’ve come to the right place.
 When it comes to the city’s littlest residents, there’s no shortage of fun activities.
-Check out these amazing classes that you and your new babe can enjoy side by side.
+Check out these amazing classes that you and your baby or toddler can enjoy side by side.
 Read on to find out more.

 Photo: Music Together of Portland

 If your little one loves to groove when the tunes come on, a fun-filled music class may the perfect activity.
 Check out one of the infant music classes at Music Together of Portland, designed for families with non-mobile, non-crawling babies.
 (Birth to 8 months.)
 In a warm and engaging environment, parents and caregivers can connect with their babies using methods such as “sound-layering,” and “purposeful touch.”
 Bond with your little one while building early music appreciation and supporting musical learning.